 Nova Blake aka J.C.
 Hart aka Just Cassie is a lover of pizza, coffee, and zombies (in no particular order).
 She was raised on a healthy diet of horror, science fiction, and fantasy, and despite many attempts by various English teachers has refused to budge on her position that these are the best genres ever.
 When she’s not raising her horde of wonderfully creepy children, or dreaming of the day she’ll have an army of ninja kittens, she’s writing, reading, or playing games.

-Rem Wigmore is a speculative fiction writer based in Wellington.
-Their first novel The Wind City was published in 2013 by Steam Press, and their short stories appear in the Capricious Gender Diverse Pronouns Issue and the second Year’s Best Aotearoa New Zealand Science Fiction & Fantasy anthology.
+Rem Wigmore is a speculative fiction writer based in Aotearoa.
+Their solarpunk novel Foxhunt was published by Queen of Swords Press in 2021 and their other works include Riverwitch and The Wind City, both shortlisted for Sir Julius Vogel Awards.
+Rem’s short fiction appears in several places including Capricious Magazine, the second Year’s Best Aotearoa New Zealand Science Fiction & Fantasy anthology, and Victoria University Press’s Middle Distance anthology.
 Rem’s probably a changeling, but you’re stuck with them now.
 The coffee here is just too good.

 Sam Schenk is a business analyst by day, a mom, writer, and gamer by night.
 The love of speculation keeps her coming back to writing, whether that's in fantasy, sci-fi, or off-modern-day.
 Witchy Fiction will be her first publication.
 She's excited to be able to work with such an intrepid group of artists.